SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ## Joke Ideas:

 ### Undecided:
-- You ever slept in the same bed as Pinkie, I did once.
-She started moving around a bunch, here I thought she was trying to cuddle.
-Turns out it was a Pinkie Sense and (insert something) fell on my head.
 - That's enough about the pony I want to kiss, let's talk about the pony that wants to kiss me.
 -

 ### Twilight:
-- If Pinkie stopped eating cake, I think Equestria would lose fifty percent of its Gross Domestic Product sales overnight.
+- If Pinkie stopped eating cake, I think the price of sugar would drop fifty percent overnight.
-- Pinkie Pie has either never drank coffee in her life, or drinks twelve cups a day, and I'm not sure which is more terrifying.
+- Pinkie Pie has either never drank coffee in her life, or drinks twelve cups a day, and I'm not sure which is more concerning.
 - I don't think I've ever seen Pinkie sit still for more than five seconds.
 The first time I saw her asleep, I had to check for a pulse.
 -

 ### Rarity:
 - Pinkie, darling, if your mane were any more unkempt, a bird would start building a nest in it.
 Oh wait, I think I see one now.
 Fluttershy, what is it saying?
+(Have a bird planted for the joke?)
 - I heard that her mane and tail taste like cotton candy, while I have never been brazen enough to try, it at least explains where Gummy gets his nutrition.
 I don't think I've ever seen her feed him.
 - After making the dresses for the Gala, I'm surprised I haven't had to do any repairs.
 I would've thought Pinkie would try to eat the fake candy stitched into her dress at least twice by now.
+- You ever slept in the same bed as Pinkie, I did once.
+She started moving around a bunch, here I thought she was trying to cuddle.
+Turns out it was a Pinkie Sense and the thing falling was her!
+She jumped and landed on me with a giant hug.
 -

 ### Rainbow: